 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-(Identify either All Students or one or more specific student groups) We have a modified bell schedule and give the PSAT and ASVAB on campus.
+We have a modified bell schedule and give the PSAT and ASVAB on campus.

 Give PSAT test to support college and career readiness

 Give ASVAB test

 Commitment week